 You will need to buy dishes for your first college apartment.
-I recommend sturdy dishes if you are living with a group of people and don’t want to worry about things breaking.
-This set of 20 dishes are microwave and dishwasher safe!
-BTW, you might want to even buy a few extra bowls as you will eat and heat up more things in a bowl than you can imagine.
+I recommend unbreakable ones if you live with a group of people and don’t want to worry about anything too fragile.
+This set of 12 plates and bowls is microwavable and dishwasher-safe.

 7. Gadgets and basic supplies

 Outfitting your kitchen with essential gadgets will make a big difference when cooking.
 Oven mitts, dish towels, a can opener, a spatula, corkscrew, aluminum foil, plastic wrap, wax paper, and spices (especially salt and pepper).